tomaszbujnowicz/frontie/README.md

 ```

 ## Working Directories

+* Source
-* All the files that you will be working with can be found at /src
+  All the files that you will be working with can be found at /src

+* Production
-* Production files can be found at /dist
+  Production files can be found at /dist

+* CSS
-* CSS: The main file is located at /sass/main.scss
+  The main file is located at /sass/main.scss

+* JS
-* JS: The main file is located at /js/main.js
+  The main file is located at /js/main.js

+* JS
-* JS: Third party JS libraries can be placed at /js/vendor
+  Third party JS libraries can be placed at /js/vendor

+* Twig
-* Twig: templates are located at /templates
+  Templates are located at /templates

 ## Notes